 One of my favorite artifacts in the lapidarium was this door and window:

-The artifact above dates back to the mid 1300s and is from an old stone house – as indicated by the sign on the left.
-I loved the signage of the monuments displaying the age of the monument and sometimes even the building it came from, or the significance of the monument.
+The artifact above dates back to the mid-1300s.
+And it is from an old stone house – as indicated by the sign on the left.
+I loved the signage of the monuments displaying the age of the monument.
+And sometimes even the building it came from, or the significance of the monument.
 The signs really helped bring the monuments to live.

 Related Reading: Bamberg Germany: The Ultimate City Guide

 Concerts and literature events are also sometimes held in the lapidarium.
 I think it would be a unique venue for such an event.
 So I’m keeping my eyes open for an interesting event.

 Our visit to the lapidarium, only lasted about 30 minutes.
 But I really enjoyed it.
 Admission is free.
 After that, we headed up the stairs on the east side of the lapidarium.
 Further up Karlshöhe to the Beer Garden where traditional Swabian food is served.

 Related Reading: Burghausen Castle: The Longest Castle in Europe